crystal-ameba/ameba/README.md

 ## Configuration

 Default configuration file is `.ameba.yml`.
-It allows to configure or even disable specific rules.
+It allows to configure rule properties, disable specific rules and exclude sources from the rules.

-Simply copy and adjust [existed sample](config/ameba.yml).
-Each rule is enabled by default, even if you remove it from the config file.
+Generate new file by running `ameba --gen-config`.

 ## Writing a new Rule